JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 ## Implications on adoption

 The `SendNonSendable` pass, if adopted, would encourage the development of libraries that pervasively use Swift concurrency, but do not enforce sendability on all types communicated between isolation domains.
 This is a large expressivity win, but could fundamentally change the way libraries are written, and this have a large impact if the feature were adopted then rolled back.

+Additioanlly, API designers will have to expect that, by default, values of types they define can be used in a concurrent context; sending them between isolation domains.
+If they want to be able to maintain the ability to explicitly declare that values of their types can never cross isolations, an [additional language feature would be required](#sendableunavailability).

 ## Future directions